Sky City (Changsha): Structural features

 The project is planned to consume 270,000 tons of steel.
 For its assembly factory, sustainable building technology and independent research and development will be required.
 The main advantages of the building will be its earthquake resistance, energy saving, cleanliness, durability, and materials, which consist of recycled building materials, non-aldehyde / non-lead / non-asbestos building materials, etc. The technology at the core of the whole steel structure is modular construction.
 The building would have 6 inch of insulated walls and quadruple glazing, contributing greatly to energy efficiency.
+The building will be designed to resist earthquakes of up to 9.0 on the Richter magnitude scale.

 Although structural details are not available, outside architects have expressed doubts that a modular design would have the stiffness on lower floors to withstand the wind loads imposed by such a height, without unacceptable amounts of sway, or that the building could be built without high-strength concrete, whose curing time would preclude such a rapid construction rate.
 Most of the construction and production of materials will take place on site so as to benefit the local economy of Changsha.